discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - Precast <Skill name="Frost Trap"/> before the fight starts.
 - Use <Skill name="Moa Stance"/>.
 - Use <Skill name="Call of the Wild"/> to blast <Boon name="Might"/>, then use <Skill name="One Wolf Pack"/>.
-- Take Mistlock and swap to Longbow.
+- Take _Mistlock Singularity_ and swap to Longbow.
 - Summon <Skill name="Frost spirit"/>.
 - Cast <Skill name="Barrage"/> and swap to Greatsword as the yellow cast bar appears.